WentianZhang-ML/FRT-PAD/README.md

 # FRT-PAD
-This is an official pytorch implementation of 'Effective Presentation Attack Detection Driven by Face Related Task', which is under reviewed in ECCV 2022.
+This is an official pytorch implementation of 'Effective Presentation Attack Detection Driven by Face Related Task'.

 ## Effective Presentation Attack Detection Driven by Face Related Task
 ![Method](./src/method.png)